Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Jerome Gambit

-The Jerome Gambit is an unsound chess opening which is an offshoot of the Giuoco Piano.It is characterized by the moves: 1. e4 e5 2.
-Nf3 Nc6 3.
-Bc4 Bc5 4.
-Bxf7+?!
-Kxf7 5.
-Nxe5+ Nxe5.
-White sacrifices two pieces (and eventually regains one) for two pawns in hopes of exposing Black's king and obtaining a mating attack.The line was a brief fad in the late 19th century, but it is almost never seen .
+The Jerome Gambit is an unsound chess opening that sacrifices two pieces for two pawns in the Giuoco Piano.
+Learn about its history, analysis and an illustrative game by Blackburne.

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVP.Pz5kHBmkPoR9BF48pbD9RQHgFo&pid=Api)](https://www.youtube.com/watch?v=kBL8YgmWizk)